Strongpreneur#Business Growth Strategies

 3. Employment Tests

-In order to determine the likely behavior of the potential applicant in the future, employment tests are organized.
+To determine the likely behavior of the potential applicant in the future, employment tests are organized.

 The factors that are normally measured are: